Dissipative Cylindrical Collapse of Charged Anisotropic Fluid: Results

 Differentiating (\ref{49}) with respect to $t$ and using (\ref{33}), (\ref{48}), (\ref{25}) and (\ref{26}), we obtain

 which, in view of (\ref{53}) leads us to the expression

 Thus the total luminosity of the collapsing matter as visible to a distant observer, depends on the energy flux associated with the collapse.
-Since Chiba \cite{Chiba} has demonstrated the absence of horizons in the cylindrical system, we expect the end state in this case to be a naked singularity.
-Therefore the collapse will terminate at the time when
+For an observer on the boundary $\Sigma$, the luminosity is \cite{GD}